Accessibility Guide to St. Pete-Clearwater Attractions

 The award-winning St. Pete Pier is a family-friendly waterfront playground extending into Tampa Bay in downtown St. Pete, complete with a beach, splash pad, lots of greenspace and a wide variety of restaurants, from an ice cream shop to fine dining.
 Visit the Tampa Bay Watch Discovery Center, fish from the pier and take an educational boat tour.

 • Beth’s comments and tips: “Overall, accessibility was good, and the views of St. Pete and Tampa Bay from the end of the pier were great.
 I hope they get push access buttons to enter the building where the gift shop and elevators are located.
-The Tampa Bay Watch Eco Boat Tour was wonderful and very educational – I highly recommend it.
+The Tampa Bay Watch Eco Boat Tour was wonderful and very educational – I highly recommend it!
 I saw manatees and dolphins as well as other sea life that was pulled up with a net for research and then released.
 I also saw an island bird rookery.”

-• Parking and access to the pier: There are multiple places to park, on the street or in paved lots, with disability parking spots with access lines.
-Many must be paid for at a kiosk or by using a smartphone app.
-Access to the pier is by asphalt paths and cement walks and sidewalks.
-The distance from the parking area to the attraction depends on where you park.
+• The distance from the parking area to the attraction depends on where you park.
 It can be a long roll or walk from parking to the far end of the pier, but a wheelchair-accessible shuttle is available.

-• Details about access: All areas of the pier – including the Spa Beach area, which has a Mobi Mat – are accessible.
+• All areas of the pier – including the Spa Beach area, which has a Mobi Mat – are accessible.
 Restaurants, bars, the Tampa Bay Watch Discovery Center, docks and the fishing area all are accessible.
-The dolphin-watching tours, eco-tours and sunset tours are accessible to both manual and power wheelchairs.
-Tickets are sold in the Discovery Center or online.
-If it’s low tide, the boat will pick visitors up at the courtesy docks by Doc Ford’s Rum Bar and Grille, where a portable ramp can help with boarding.
-The restroom on the boat is not wheelchair-accessible.

 • Bathrooms: Bathrooms at the end of the pier have an open entrance door and an ADA-compliant stall.
 Gender-neutral, ADA-compliant bathrooms are in the middle of the pier.